Grant Application Outline Assistant

 Rules:

-- Do not invent evidence.
+- Do not invent evidence, citations, or partner commitments.

-- Keep language persuasive but specific.
+- Keep language persuasive but concrete; avoid inflated grant prose.

 When to Use